Geborgen/moddingsupport/README.md

 ![foxdemo](https://i.imgur.com/klzeCdJ.png)

 NSFW results will not appear.
-(There are a few exceptions for improperly marked mods, such as Enhanced Blood Textures)

 Some mods have acronyms, which you can input: